asjadnaqvi/stata-waffle/README.md

 # waffle v1.1
 (04 Apr 2024)

 This package provides the ability to draw waffles Stata.
-It is based on the [waffle plots](https://medium.com/the-stata-guide/stata-graphs-waffle-plots-613808b51f73) guide on Medium.
+It is based on the [Waffle plots](https://medium.com/the-stata-guide/stata-graphs-waffle-plots-613808b51f73) guide on Medium.

 The package is still beta and is being constantly improved.
 It might still be missing checks and features.